BlueBrain/Brayns/README.md

 * HDF5 development files

-Brayns uses further dependencies, but if the are not present on the system, it will download them by itself during build.
+Brayns uses further dependencies, but if they are not present on the system, it will download them by itself during build.

 * GLFW 3.3.5 (https://github.com/glfw/glfw/tree/3.3.5)
 * ImGui (https://github.com/ocornut/imgui)